Big Science (Laurie Anderson album): Background

-Track 8, without the tango or the horns, was released as a flexi disc in the February issue of Artforum earlier in 1982.
+An alternate mix of "Let X=X" was released as a flexi disc in the February issue of Artforum earlier in 1982.
 A sleeve for the disc could be cut out from the magazine and assembled.

-A newly remastered version of the album was released on 18 June 2007 by Nonesuch/Elektra Records with new liner notes, and, in the data portion of the CD, the bonus track "Walk the Dog" (B-side of the original "O Superman" single) and the "O Superman" video.
+A newly remastered version of the album was released on 18 June 2007 by Nonesuch/Elektra Records with new liner notes, the bonus track "Walk the Dog" (the B-side of the original "O Superman" single), and the "O Superman" music video.

 Slant Magazine listed the album at #44 on its list of "Best Albums of the 1980s."
 In 2018, Pitchfork listed the album at #22 on its list of the "200 Best Albums of the 1980s."

 Laurie Anderson enjoyed a surprise popular hit in the United Kingdom with "O Superman" in 1981.
 Her subsequent albums Big Science and Mister Heartbreak each sold between 100,000 and 125,000 copies in the United States, and even the five-record United States - Live sold 40,000, according to Elliot Abbott, Anderson's manager and the executive producer of Home of the Brave.
 As of 1983, the album had sold 150,000 copies worldwide.